 I love having a pot of this in the fridge through the week.
 It reheats nicely and is great for a quick weeknight dinner.
 It also freezes really well, which is a bonus since this recipe makes quite a bit.

-Sign up and be the first in line to receive my latest posts.
+Sign up to receive my latest posts.

 We hate SPAM.
 We will never sell your information, for any reason.